International Journal of Veterinary Sciences and Animal Husbandry

 How to cite this article:

-G Srividya, B Deepthi and S Lakshminarasaiah.
+G Srividya, B Deepthi, S Lakshminarasaiah.
 Ascorbic acid enhances ciprofloxacin antibacterial activity in vitro against isolates of Escherichia coli from subclinical mastitis cases of buffaloes.
-International Journal of Veterinary Sciences and Animal Husbandry.
-2017; 2(5): 21-24.
+Int J Vet Sci Anim Husbandry 2017;2(5):21-24.